 Using an electrostatic air filter on your furnace, and adding a HEPA filter helps to remove the floating hairs and dusts that carry the dander and allergen proteins about your home.
 If you have radiators or electric baseboard heat, invest in high quality room air filtration units.

 When selecting furniture, opt for leather and hard surfaces.
 Use blinds or shades that can be wiped, instead of curtains.

-Use glass enclosed display areas to keep treasured items from becoming catch-alls for dander or dust.
+Use glass enclosed display areas to keep treasured items from becoming catch alls for dander.

 Be sure to select a low dust, non scented litter.
 If you can't find any, consider using play box sand which is fine grained and very dust free.
 The downside is you will absolutely need to dump this litter every day or so, as the urine will not clump in it.
 Adding baking soda to the litter box helps neutralize urine odor in between dumpings.
 An additional benefit to dumping frequently and then washing / disinfecting the litter box is that it is a very good way to maintain cat health, especially if you have two or more cats.

 Keeping your Siberian groomed reduces loose hair in the environment.
 Use Allerpet C before grooming to prevent the allergen from becoming airborne during daily brushing or combing.
 Washing your cat weekly removes the dander and protein from the body.
 You can simply use tap water or a mild shampoo.
 It is simply the act of thoroughly wetting the coat, rubbing it, and then rinsing thoroughly that mechanically removes the dander and deposited fel d 1.
 We use one cup of white vinegar in a bucket of warm tap water as our final rinse (or second to final - you may want to use a neutral smelling conditioner after the rinse if a vinegar scent bothers you!!).